 - No overdraft fees up to $100, meaning Current will cover your purchase but not send you an outrageous bill.

 - 3 individual saving pots, where you can send the change from all your purchases.
 If you have a hard time saving up, this could help you get a head start.

 Where else can you find all that?
 The premium membership comes with a $4.99 monthly fee, a small price to pay for so many features and perks.

 As if that weren’t enough, Current also has a checking account designed for teenagers.
 As a parent, you can teach your child about personal finance, give them more freedom and independence, but still keep control over their account.
 For $36 per year, you can block certain merchants, get notifications when your child makes a purchase, set up a direct deposit to their account, and more.

-All in all, Current should be your go-to if you want a seamless transition to an online bank.
-Their customer support gets high ratings from their vast user base and you’ll get perks hard to find anywhere else.
+Additionally, their customer support gets high ratings from their vast user base and you’ll get perks hard to find anywhere else.

 2. Capital One

 Alternatively, you could open a savings or checking account with Capital One.